Scientific Program

 In medicine, the terms medical error, complication, and assumed risk (or accepted/justified risk) have distinct meanings, both from a medical and a legal perspective, particularly with regard to the physician’s liability.
 Understanding the difference between error, complication, and assumed risk is essential not only in a litigation context, but especially in everyday clinical practice.
 A complication may occur even when the medical indication is correct and the procedure is performed in accordance with established protocols, whereas a medical error involves a deviation from the applicable standard of professional care.
 Assumed risk, in turn, requires that the patient be genuinely and properly informed, with such information being documented, rather than treated as a mere formality.
 This presentation aims to provide physicians with clear reference points for understanding these distinctions, supported by practical examples from daily practice, and to emphasize the role of documentation, communication, and sound medical decision-making in building professional legitimacy.
 The objective is not to create fear or promote defensive medicine, but to enhance safety in medical practice and reduce conflict through clarity, accountability, and balance.

-Speakers: Catalina Bordianu, Ciprian Paun
+Facilitators: Catalina Bordianu and Ciprian Paun

 Coffee break